 It’s not a total waste of time to go see the sunrise, though: The time after sunrise is the best and quietest to explore the temples.
 Most people go to have breakfast or even head back to their hotel so chances are good that you’ve got a temple all to yourself.
 That is when Angkor reveals its magic and the figurines carved in stone come to life.

 And the sunset?
 Not at Angkor.
 Everybody heads to Phnom Bakheng, probably because it’s the only hill around.
 Only 300 people can be on the temple on the hill at the same time, so you have to get there early.
 If you’re hoping for a good picture, forget it.
-There’s no foreground and Angkor Wat, which can be seen from Phnom Bakheng, is quite far a way and lies to the east.
+There’s no foreground and Angkor Wat, although it can be seen from Phnom Bakheng, is quite far a way and lies to the east.

 Siem Reap is the base for all tours to Angkor.
 The main tourist drag is around Psar Chas, the old market.
 Psar Chas is a great place to have some fun and kill time when you’ve got nothing else to do.
-Partly “real market” with fruits, vegetables, fish, meat, etc., and partly tourist-oriented souvenir shops selling spices, clothes, hats, and jewelry, it’s a great place to bargain.
+Partly “real market” with fruits, vegetables, fish, meat, etc., and partly tourist-oriented souvenir shops selling spices, clothes, hats, and jewelry.
+It’s a great place to bargain.
 Although you don’t need real bargain skills to get lower prices.

 For little money you could fill your suitcase with gifts for your family and friends: Rubies, sapphire, jade, silver, silk, amber, North Face bags, Converse shoes, you name it.
 All real.
 Real fake.